jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :red:`REJECT`
   ======================  =====================  =====================

-  :red:`REJECT` only if it is :red:`NOT a strong option` and :red:`NOT a strong fit`.
+  :red:`REJECT` only if it is a :red:`weak option` and :red:`NOT a strong fit`.
 I hire just about anybody but have to draw the line somewhere.

 * :ref:`exclusive_disjunction<test_exclusive_disjunction>`: ``return (not (first and second) and (first or second))``